NathanVuSwinburne/procurement-analytics-dashboard-tableau/README.md

 ### Summary
 By combining clean data preparation, KPI-driven dashboards, and intuitive interactivity, the solution converted thousands of procurement records into **clear, strategic insights**.
-This allowed Velocipede Cycles’ leadership team to identify inefficiencies, quantify savings opportunities, and proactively manage supplier risk — directly addressing the root causes of declining profit margins.
+This allowed Velocipede Cycles’ leadership team to identify inefficiencies, quantify savings opportunities, and proactively manage supplier risk, because our solution directly addresses the root causes of declining profit margins.

 ---